Muixeranga: The Promeses Processó

 At nightfall on 7 September, the beginning of the festivities is signaled by the ringing of the bells of the Basilica of St. James the Apostle.
 When the ringing stops and silence descends, the first notes of the flutes are sounded and the first of the processions begins.
-The procession, which begins with the mysteries and martyrdoms, (short theatrical pieces, performed by groups of children), has a scrupulous order with the towers of the Muixeranga second, followed by the Bastonets, the Carxofa, the Arquets, the Pastoretes, Bolero or llauradores.
+The procession, which begins with the mysteries and martyrdoms, (short theatrical pieces, performed by groups of children), has a scrupulous order with the towers of the Muixeranga second, followed by the Bastonets, the Carxofa, the Arquets, the Pastoretes, Bolero or llauradores, and the city band.

-Processoneta of Mati
+Morning Processoneta

-On the morning of September 8, there is a second, shorter procession known as the Processoneta of Mati.
+On the morning of September 8, the Feast of the Nativity of Mary, there is a second, shorter procession known as the Morning Processoneta.

-The Volta Great
+The Great Volta

-The procession called the Volta Great, starts about 4:00 p.m. and is the longest, lasting over seven hours.
+The procession called the Great Volta, starts about 4:00 p.m. and is the longest, lasting over seven hours.
 Starting from the Basilica of St. James, the traditional dances of Algemesí and the image of the patron pass back through the old city, repeating the original itinerary of 1724.